 The least informative blog post you’ve ever seen.

-Professionally, I’m a full-stack developer, software architect, and tech lead.
+Professionally, I’m Head of Engineering at Vazco.
 My day-to-day work focuses on planning and leading the development of web applications.
 It includes participating in the product definition, designing the architecture, estimating its costs, structuring database(s), meeting with clients, maintaining project health through setting up CI/CD, performance monitoring or tests, peer-reviewing, and finally, programming.
-Additionally, I audit external systems and supervise a couple of junior and mid software developers.
+Additionally, I audit and consult external systems (mainly for performance and stability), supervise a couple of software developers or soon-to-be tech leads, and lead an open source group.

 – Radosław Miernik